-While it might not officially be the winter season yet, it’s still a great time to start preparing for when the sub-zero degree temperatures hit.
+With winter in full swing, it’s a great time to get out and photograph!
 As photographers, it’s of the utmost importance to keep our gear safe and secure in the colder temperatures, not to mention ourselves.

 Having grown up in Northern Michigan, I know what the frozen tundra feels like.
 And despite having moved a few hours south, I still know how winter can take its toll on my love of photography.
 A few years ago I invested in a few pieces of gear that I know consider must-haves for anyone braving the winter elements.

 A good bag is important for any photographer.
 But with winter weather, you want something that will protect your gear from the elements, or in case of a fall.
-Look for something that’s tightly padded and that offers a rain cover, like the Lowepro Flipside Trek AW 350.
+Look for something that’s tightly padded and that offers a rain cover, like the WANDRD PRVKE.

 When I venture out to the lakeshore, I always bring my shoe spikes with me so I can walk around on the snow and ice.
 Usually the piers are covered in ice, and there’s no way I wouldn’t slip and fall without these.